 Intravascular and interstitial volume overload and manifestations of inadequate tissue perfusion.

-Shortness of breath, rales
+Shortness of breath, rales, and edema.

-Impaired exercise tolerance, fatigue
+Impaired exercise tolerance, fatigue, and renal dysfunction.

-5 million people.
+Approximately 5 million

 34. What age comprises 75% of the patients with congestive heart failure?

-65 years old.
+65 years old

-Ischemia, hypertension, myocardial infarction, dilated cardiomyopathy and restrictive cardiomyopathy.
+Ischemia, hypertension, myocardial infarction, dilated cardiomyopathy, and restrictive cardiomyopathy.

-36. How does ischemia cause left-sided failure?
+36. How does ischemia cause left-sided heart failure?

-37. How does hypertension cause left-sided failure?
+37. How does hypertension cause left-sided heart failure?

 38. What is dilated cardiomyopathy (DCM)?